slatedocs/slate/source/includes/_persons.md

 In this case, Affinity will automatically associate person X with both organization A and organization B.

-Finally, the person resource `type` indicates whether a person is internal or external to your team.
+The person resource `type` indicates whether a person is internal or external to your team.
 Every internal person is a user of Affinity on your team, and all other people are externals.

+Dates of the most recent and upcoming interactions with a person are available in the `interaction_dates` field.
+This data is only included when passing `with_interaction_dates=true` as a query parameter to the `/persons` or the `/persons/{person_id}` endpoints.

 Attribute | Type | Description
 --------- | ------- | -----------